 Employment Outlook and Salary Information

-Police, fire and ambulance dispatchers make a mean annual wage of $39,410 as of May 2014, according to the BLS.
-Employment for these careers is expected to grow 8% from 2012-2022, which is as fast as average.
+Police, fire and ambulance dispatchers make a mean annual wage of $40,000 as of May 2015, according to the BLS.
+Employment for these careers is expected to decline by 3% from 2014-2024.

 NAED currently offers several certifications in the field of emergency dispatching.
 Certification courses and exams are given in the areas of emergency medical dispatching (EMD), emergency fire dispatching (EFD), emergency telecommunications (ETC) and emergency priority dispatching (EPD).
 CPR certification is a prerequisite to medical dispatching certification.
 The ED-Q certification program addresses systems used in medical, police or fire dispatching.
 This program is open to those already holding an EMD, EFD or EPD certification.